 There is power in a good gift.
 And the power works in both directions.
 That is the beauty of gift-giving.
 And that is largely why Christmas is such a special time of year.
-What is the best gift you have ever received?

 Remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive.’Acts 20:35